 - To avoid salt all over your room use a baking sheet or any type of pan big enough for your watercolor painting with salt.
 This way the extra salt can stay in one place and not all over your table or floor.

-- We used watercolors for this project but any type of liquid color will do.
+- We used watercolors for this project but any liquid color will do.
 If you don’t have any take a glass, fill it with water, and add food coloring.
 Just make sure to add enough food coloring to keep the color vibrant.

 - I simply used white computer paper for this activity.
 The downside is you get stains from the liquid clue you can’t avoid on the paper.
-If you don’t have any cardboard paper in the house any type of thicker paper will work better than computer paper for this cool art project.
+If you don’t have any cardboard paper in the house any thicker paper will work better than computer paper for this cool art project.
 You can even use paper plates or watercolor paper.

 - Cover your countertop or table with an old newspaper or old cardboard to avoid a big mess.